 There certainly isn’t a lack of connectivity functionality with the Asteroid Tablet, with 3 USB slots on the main brain of the unit, which allows you to connect the provided iPod/iPhone cable, a USB extension cable, and one spare USB slot to have either a USB drive connected directly to the box, or just a USB internet dongle.
 There is also a 3.5mm jack plug, which allows you to connect another provided cable (3.5mm to 3.5mm male jack lead), which will allow you to route all these cables into your preferred choice location (glove box?) and insert your devices to play music into the Parrot Asteroid Tablet.

-Connectivity doesn’t just stop there, as there is also a SD card slot on the side of the 5 inch screen, which is mainly to install applications on, but can also be used to store music.
-And finally there is Bluetooth, which allows you to connect your phone, not just for making hands free calls, but for also streaming music directly from your Android or iOS device.
+Connectivity doesn’t just stop there, as there is also an SD card slot on the side of the 5-inch screen, which is mainly to install applications on, but can also be used to store music.
+And finally, there is Bluetooth, which allows you to connect your phone, not just for making hands free calls, but for also streaming music directly from your Android or iOS device.

-Finally there is also the option for Wi-Fi connectivity directly from the device, now at this moment in time, wouldn’t be too much of a useful function when driving around the UK roads, as how many service stations or car parks have Wi-Fi access?
+Finally, there is also the option for Wi-Fi connectivity directly from the device, now at this moment in time, wouldn’t be too much of a useful function when driving around the UK roads, as to how many service stations or car parks have Wi-Fi access?